 Emergencies show themselves in all shapes and forms and each disaster requires different measures to keep your pets safe.
-It is extremely important you have a plan of action for all scenarios such as hurricane, flood, fire, etc. Here are some simple things you can do in order to be prepared and keep your pets safe:
+It is extremely important you have a plan of action for all scenarios such as a hurricane, flood, fire, etc. Here are some simple things you can do in order to be prepared and keep your pets safe:

 Obtain a Rescue Alert Sticker: There are several companies, such as the ASPCA, where you can obtain one of these stickers.
 In the event of an emergency, these stickers will make rescue personnel aware pets are inside your home.
-This sticker could potentially safe your pets' life if they are trapped during a disaster.
+This sticker could potentially save your pets' life if they are trapped during a disaster.

 Prepare a travel kit and emergency supplies: If you are ordered to evacuate your home, have a kit ready to go for each pet.
 Even if you don't think it will be long, prepare for the worst.